 Where to Stay if You’re Gluten Free

-We have found the levels of awareness people have about what gluten free means varies quite a bit.
+We have found the levels of awareness people have about what gluten-free means vary quite a bit.
 In some cases it’s been no issue and in other cases my husband has had to explain exactly what his food needs were.

 These are a few places in Marrakech that you can consider if you’re concerned about eating safely.
 I tried to choose one riad in different areas of the medina so that depending on where you wanted to stay there would be an option nearby.